fortuna/transports/examples/README.md

 ### Using an external binary as an adaptor.

 It's possible to use external binaries as adaptors.
 You just need to specify the commands to do the forward and reverse transformations.
-The framework will start the commands for each new stream, and communication happens via the standard I/O.
+The framework will start the commands for each new stream, and communication will happen via the standard I/O of the subprocess.

 Let's use the `openssl` binary for encryption.